Subir Chowdhury

-Subir Chowdhury (সুবীর চৌধুরী; born 12 January 1967) is the author of 15 books and noted for his work in quality and management.
+Subir Chowdhury (সুবীর চৌধুরী; born 12 January 1967) is a Bangladeshi-American author of 15 books and noted for his work in quality and management.
 He is currently the chairman and CEO of ASI Consulting Group, LLC, in Bingham Farms, Michigan.

 Early life and education

 Born in Chittagong, Bangladesh, Chowdhury received his undergraduate degree in aeronautical engineering from the Indian Institutes of Technology (IIT) in Kharagpur, India (from which he received the Distinguished Alumnus Award) and a graduate degree in industrial management from Central Michigan University, Mt.
 Pleasant, Michigan where he also received the Distinguished Alumnus Award.
-He came to the United States 1991 and became a naturalized U.S. citizen in 2004.
+He came to the United States in 1991 and became a naturalized U.S. citizen in 2004.

 History

 Chowdhury started his career as a quality and systems engineer assigned to General Motors' Delphi Division in 1993.
 From 1998 to 2003 Chowdhury worked as an executive vice president of the American Supplier Institute, which at the time was a provider of technical training for mostly automotive manufacturing companies in the U.S.

 In 1996, Chowdhury co-authored with Ken Zimmer a book titled QS-9000 Pioneers.
 The book was an early effort to demonstrate how companies "revitalized" their manufacturing practices with standardized quality management processes.
 According to the book jacket, the book was endorsed by quality management experts Dr. Armand Fiegenbaum, Philip B. Crosby, J.D.
 Power III, and Dr. Genichi Taguchi.

 Joining American Supplier Institute in 1997, Chowdhury began to work with his mentor Dr. Genichi Taguchi, developer of robust engineering theory, and Taguchi's son, Shin Taguchi who is also an engineer.
 Together, they co-authored a book titled Robust Engineering (2000) that was designed to help producers bring products to market at a faster rate and at lower cost, and yet maintain a high level of quality.

 Inspired by a book titled The Leader of the Future, Chowdhury began collaborating with other management thinkers to analyze leadership and organizational development.
 Management 21C was published in 2000 with contributions from Peter Senge, C K Prahalad, James Kouzes, Barry Z. Posner, Sumantra Ghoshall, Christopher A. Bartlett, and Rosabeth Moss Kanter.

 The Six Sigma quality movement was reaching its height in popularity in 2001 when Chowdhury wrote his next book, The Power of Six Sigma.
 Reported as a bestselling nonfiction book, some reviewers noted that Chowdhury made complex topics quality management issues easy to understand by using a fictionalized story to model important concepts.